Prayer… but not as we’ve known it

 Even with our own children we would consider it rude for them to tell us what to do or demand that we do what they think we should, yet in “prayer” Christians seem to think this is acceptable.
 As a parent, we love to have our children talk with us about their problems, their dreams and their desires, and our Father is no different.
 But we don’t like our children telling us exactly what we must do for them, or having them beg us for the basics of life; we expect them to know that we will do the very best we can for them.
 They know that; they have no need to beg for it.
 They know they can trust us.
 Is our heavenly Father any different?

 In November 2014 my daughter and I were flown to another city for further treatment including radiosurgery.
 Our daughter decided she didn’t want to tell family or friends when she was having this done as she didn’t feel she had the energy to deal with the responses.
-So, out of respect for her wishes, we didn’t tell family or friends, except for one.
-We felt it was a great opportunity to quietly prove God’s care even when people weren’t praying for us and didn’t even know what was going on.
+So, out of respect for her wishes, we didn’t tell any family or friends, except for one close friend.
+I felt it was a great opportunity to quietly prove God’s care even when people weren’t praying for us and didn’t even know what was going on.
 Our trust is in God, not in other people, and certainly not in how many prayers are prayed for us!

 We often “ask amiss” (James 4:3).
 God really does know what is best!
 Remember that the Hebrews in the wilderness kept asking and asking for what they wanted, and finally God gave it to them, “He gave them their request, but sent leanness into their soul” (Ps.
 106:15).
 As T. Austin-Sparks puts it, “God’s judgments are usually the confirmation of our own choices”.
 We can choose to accept and trust His way in faith, or we can choose to make things go our own way, to our own peril.